Click on a question to reveal the answer:

 - Does the dynamometer leak from anywhere?.

 The only hydraulic fluid Go Power Systems recommends is Dow Corning 200 silicone fluid.
 Any other fluid, such as ATF, may contain detergents that chemically attack the diaphragms and cause leaks or premature failure.
-Load cell diaphragms are available through Go Power Systems; we also manufacture a load cell refill kit for recharging the fluid system.
+Load cell diaphragms for very old models are no longer available through Go Power Systems.
+We can provide a load cell refill kit for recharging the fluid system.
 For ease with the bleeding procedure, make sure your dynamometer is equipped with bleed screw assemblies at the top of each load cell Canister.
 If you have an older model and have no way to bleed and recharge the system, Go Power Systems also manufactures a torque line assembly upgrade with the correct fittings for purging air and refilling your hydraulic load cell system.

 CAUTION: You must take care when replacing load cell diaphragms.
 To avoid tears or improper installation, contact Go Power Systems or refer to the Service section of your owner’s manual.
 If your diaphragms have failed, the most likely cause is age, improper fluid, or improper installation.